• Skip to primary navigation

 • Relative Cartesian coordinates for Point B: 0,0 (A) and @4,4 (B)

-• Interactive method can be used by clicking directly on the work screen when the Grid Snap feature is active with Snap Distance set to 1, 2 or 4.
+• The Interactive Method can be used by clicking directly on the drawing area when the Grid Snap feature is active with Snap Distance set to 1, 2 or 4.

 • Absolute Cartesian coordinates: -3,0 (C) and -3,4 (D)